-Note: The "2012 Report on the State of the Art of Rare Disease Activities in Europe of the European Union Committee of Experts on Rare Diseases" contains material copyrighted by others.
+\Note: The "2013 Report on the State of the Art of Rare Disease Activities in Europe" contains material copyrighted by others.
 For material noted as copyrighted by others, the user must obtain permission from the copyright holders identified in the document.